What Are My Chances for Adopting Twins?

 The process to adopt twins is similar to any other adoption times two.
 Aside from the wait time being much longer and cost potentially being higher, the common backbone of the adoption process will remain the same.

-- Connect with an Adoption Agency: Once you decide on adopting, the first thing you must do is to find an adoption agency, lawyer, or facilitator to guide you through the process.
+– Connect with an Adoption Agency: Once you decide on adopting, the first thing you must do is to find an adoption agency, lawyer, or facilitator to guide you through the process.
 This will be necessary whether you plan to adopt privately or go through the foster care system.
 During this first step, you will be asked about your preference for the type of child you are open to adopting such as age, gender, race, special needs, and sibling group.
 A sibling group more often refers to non-twin siblings, but you certainly can specify that you are willing and wanting to adopt twins.
 Be prepared to hear that the wait times and cost may be higher if you are limiting yourself to twins.
-Despite twins being genetically identical and from the same biological parents, they are two separate children, and for adoption purposes will be treated as such.
+Despite twins being genetically identical and from the same biological parents, they are two separate children, and for adoption, purposes will be treated as such.
 This means all the paperwork you would need to fill out for one child must be completed for two children.
 Professionals who charge by the hour will end up doing nearly twice as much work, which will be reflected in your out-of-pocket expense.
 There are some lawyers and agencies that will have reduced rates meaning they will not double the rate for twins or sibling groups, but this is not guaranteed.

 – Locating a Potential Birth Mother: Unless you know someone through your personal network, the adoption agency you are working with will be the one to locate a birth mother, and she will have the option to connect with you based on whether she believes you will be a good fit for her children after looking at your profile.

-- Filling out the Paperwork: This portion of the process is where expenses can be higher when adopting twins rather than a singleton.
-While you will be responsible for gathering the appropriate documents about your medical, employment, family, relationship, and criminal history, a lawyer may have to review these, and if you are taking part in an international adoption, notarization of each document is likely.
+– Filling out the Paperwork: This portion of the process is where expenses can be higher when adopting twins rather than a singleton.
+While you will be responsible for gathering the appropriate documents about your medical, employment, family, relationship, and criminal history, a lawyer may have to review these, and if you are taking part in international adoption, notarization of each document is likely.

-- Completing a Home Study: No matter what type of adoption and number of children you hope to adopt, this is an essential and nonnegotiable part of the adoption process.
-A social worker or other licensed professional will come to your home to do a thorough investigation of all aspects of your life in order to determine whether your family and your home will be a good fit for the twins.
+– Completing a Home Study: No matter what type of adoption and number of children you hope to adopt, this is an essential and non-negotiable part of the adoption process.
+A social worker or other licensed professional will come to your home to do a thorough investigation of all aspects of your life to determine whether your family and your home will be a good fit for the twins.

-- Interviews with Birth Mother: Once your home study has been approved, and you have been given the green light to be matched, you most likely will have interviews with the birth mother in the cases of open adoption.
+– Interviews with Birth Mother: Once your home study has been approved, and you have been given the green light to be matched, you most likely will have interviews with the birth mother in the cases of open adoption.
 This is nothing to fear.
-Instead, it should be viewed as an opportunity to learn about the children’s history and to build a relationship with a woman, who you most likely will have future interactions with through your own initiative, hers, or your children’s.
+Instead, it should be viewed as an opportunity to learn about the children’s history and to build a relationship with a woman, with who you most likely will have future interactions through your own initiative, hers, or your children’s.

 – Adoption and Parenting Training: This may be required to help you understand and cope with issues related to discipline, behavior, and general parenting.
 What’s great about this is that you will be introduced to a group of people that are going through a similar situation as you and will provide you with a support group.